 The wedding industry has been ignoring you for decades.
 Every vendor, every magazine, every Pinterest board — aimed squarely at someone else.
 But this?
 This is the one part of planning where your instincts are exactly right.

-The honest truth about wedding receptions
+The honest truth

 You've been handed a planning spreadsheet with four hundred line items.
 Your assigned tasks: pick the groomsmen, choose a suit, show up on time.
 Congrats.